 Our total out of pocket costs for this meal would have been $17.65.

 Our last stop for dining on this weekend cruise was Hooked Seafood.
-This was our least favorite of the specialty dining experiences.
-Still, the meals here go for $39.99 per person, pre-cruise.
-Here, I ordered two apps, an entree, and a dessert.
+This was our least favorite of the specialty dining experiences on Navigator of the Seas.
+Still, it costs $39.99 per person, pre-cruise to dine here.
+I ordered two apps, an entree, and a dessert.
 The Princess ordered one item from each category.

 Of all the selections that we sampled, we were fond of the oysters, the clam chowder, and the whoopie pie dessert.
 The other items, including the lobster tails, were not much better than what we would expect from the main dining room.